Why shouldn't I import the application as submitted?

 - Scoir is able to encourage applicants to complete any incomplete applications.
 If Scoir receives the notification that the application is complete immediately, then your institution will not benefit from Scoir's partnership in this process.

-- Scoir will invoice your institution monthly for completed applications using the application status in Scoir, so it is important that the invoice correctly reflects the applications that you consider complete.
+- Scoir will invoice your institution monthly for completed applications using the application status in Scoir, so it is essential that the invoice correctly reflects the applications that you consider complete.

 I have never had an unsubmitted application in my system before.
 What do I do with them?